TheOdinProject/curriculum/html_css/v2/foundations/flexbox/flexbox.md

 ### Introduction
 As you'll learn, there are _many_ ways to move elements around on a webpage.
 Over the years new methods have been developed, and older things have fallen out of style.
 Flexbox is a [relatively new](https://medium.com/@BennyOgidan/history-of-css-grid-and-css-flexbox-658ae6cfe6d2) way of manipulating elements in CSS, and when it was introduced it was _revolutionary_.

-Because it is somewhat new as a technology, many resources put it near the end of their curriculum, but at this point it has become the default way of positioning elements for many developers.
-Flexbox will definitely be one of the most used tools in your toolbox, so why not learn it first?
+Because it is somewhat new as a technology, many resources put it near the end of their curriculum, but at this point, it has become the default way of positioning elements for many developers.
+Flexbox will be one of the most used tools in your toolbox, so why not learn it first?

 ### Learning Outcomes
 * You will learn how to position elements using flexbox.